Metin Şentürk

-Metin Şentürk (b.
-May 16, 1966) is an the most famous for in Idealistic ideology for Turkish male Turkish art music artist.
+Metin Şentürk (born May 16, 1966) is a Turkish artist.

 Family life

-Şentürk was born in Topkapı into an origin for Harran in Kosovo-Albanian family.
+Şentürk was born in Topkapı into a family with origins from Kosovo.
 He lost his eyesight in an accident at the age of three.
 For primary education, he attended a school for the blind over eight years.
 His further education in high school and university took place however at traditional institutions.

-Metin Şentürk studied music and graduated from the Istanbul Technical University Turkish Music State Conservatory.
+Metin Şentürk studied music and graduated from the State Conservatory at Istanbul Technical University.

 Şentürk is also the host of a television program on music and disability.
 He also founded the Istanbul-based World Disability Foundation and World Disability Union which has 200 members from six continents and 75 countries.
 In May 2006, he married Fulya Kalkavan, a member of a wealthy shipowner family.
 His wife filed for divorce in 2012 after she was diagnosed for thyroid cancer.

 Şentürk became the world's fastest unaccompanied blind driver on April 2, 2010.
-He drove a Ferrari F430 at the GAP Airport in Şanlıurfa, and was assisted by rally driver Volkan Işık on radio.
+He drove a Ferrari F430 at Şanlıurfa GAP Airport, and was assisted by rally driver Volkan Işık on radio.
 His officially recorded top speed was 303.62 km/h and average speed 292.89 km/h.
 The former record was set by British visually impaired Mike Newman at 284 km/h.